Frost ministry

-The Frost Ministry was the combined cabinet (formally the Executive Council of Ontario) that governed Ontario from May 4, 1949, to November 8, 1961.
-It was led by the 16th Premier of Ontario, Leslie Frost.
-The ministry was made up of members of the Progressive Conservative Party of Ontario, which commanded a majority of the seats in the Legislative Assembly of Ontario throughout its duration.
+The Frost Ministry was the cabinet (formally the Executive Council of Ontario) of the Government of Ontario from May 4, 1949, to November 8, 1961.
+It was led by the 16th Premier of Ontario, Leslie Frost, nicknamed Old Man Ontario for his longevity in tenure.
+The council of ministers was made up of members of the Progressive Conservative Party of Ontario, which commanded a majority of the seats in the Legislative Assembly of Ontario throughout its duration.

+The ministry was formed in 1949 following Frost's victory at the 1949 Progressive Conservative Party leadership convention.
+It succeeded the Drew-Henry ministry, in which Frost served as Treasurer and Minister of Mines for its entire duration.
+Frost succeeded cabinet colleague Thomas Kennedy who served as interim premier for the final six months of the Drew ministry.

-The ministry replaced the Kennedy ministry following the 1949 Progressive Conservative Party of Ontario leadership election.
-The Robarts ministry governed through the second part of the 23rd Parliament of Ontario, the entirety of the 24th and 25th Parliaments of Ontario, and the first part of the 26th Parliament of Ontario.
+The Progressive Conservative Party led by Frost contested the following three provincial general election, in 1951, 1955 and 1959, and won majority mandates in all three instances.
+The ministry governed through the latter part of the 23rd Parliament of Ontario, the entirety of the 24th and 25th Parliaments of Ontario, and the first half of the 26th Parliament of Ontario.

-Frost resigned in 1971 and was succeeded as Premier of Ontario by John Robarts.
+The Ontario ministry experienced a number of expansions during the Frost ministry, with the enactment of numerous new ministerial portfolios in response to the growth of commerce in the province.

+The Frost ministry was the second of four ministries that were later collectively referred to as the Big Blue Machine, a forty-two year period of continual Progressive Conservative rule of the province.
+Frost resigned in 1961 and was succeeded by education minister John Robarts, who Frost promoted into cabinet less than three years prior.